icon-facebook icon-instagram icon-pinterest icon-soundcloud icon-twitter icon-youtube

 What is an administrator?

 A person appointed by the Court, by an official document called ‘letters of administration’, to administer a deceased estate that has no executor.
 This may be because there is no will, the will did not appoint an executor, or a named executor is unwilling or unable to act.
-The Court usually appoints the deceased person's closest relative as administrator.
+The Court usually appoints the person or persons who have the greatest right to share in the estate as administrator.

 What does an executor or administrator do?